-Another contributor to the Global warming is Heating and cooling a home.
-Our knowledgeable designers and architects in coordination with the homeowner can present in blueprint a build design with the house built on a side of the lot in a direction where the sunlight will warm the house through the windowsAt the same time this design can be utilized for breezes to blow through and cool down the temperature in your home.
-This design is very successful when high efficiency windows are installed.
+Another contributor to global warming is heating and cooling a home.
+Our knowledgeable designers and architects, in coordination with the homeowner, can present a building design blueprint with the house positioned so it catches the most sunlight during the day to naturally warm the house through the windows.
+At the same time, this design can be utilized for breezes to blow through and cool down the temperature in your home.
+This design is very successful when high-efficiency windows are installed.
 In combination with good insulation, you will need less energy to heat or cool your home.

 This green building design is called passive solar energy, which can be used to heat and cool a house and lessen greenhouse emissions.
 As a result, it has a positive effect on global warming.
 Proper insulation is important to maximize the comfort within the house.

 All of the above, in conjunction with newer technologies, dramatically reduce emissions.
 Heating and cooling efforts in most greenhouses are distributed by solar panels, wind power, or hydropower.
 Any of these will power a house with the least impact on global warming and will maintain a comfort zone to your living style.